11 Tips for Prolonging Battery Life

 1. Buy fewer toys, appliances, and electronics that rely only on batteries.
 Whenever possible, select products that can be powered electronically or by hand.

 2. Turn off battery-powered appliances when you are not using them.
-This will extend battery life.
+Some use battery juice even when the appliance is not in use if the switch is in the “on” position.

 Sign Up for Savings